ixd-teaching/IoX/README.md

 # IoX
-Thinking and programming interaction for students
+A pedagogical framework for thinking and programming interaction

 *What:* Bringing together a conceptualisation of interaction with a framework for programming for interaction